A television dramatisation of events that led to the Anglo-Irish Treaty of 1921 is in production at the Mansion House.

 So far this co-production has been slightly easier than the original talks.

-An RTÉ News report by Bob Powell broadcast on 11 August 1991.
+An RTÉ News report broadcast on 11 August 1991.
+The reporter is Bob Powell.